UK Regulated Forex Brokers

 ESMA affects regulator within the EU (European Union) Including the FCA.

-- There will be a leverage limit on CFD and Forex trading to 1:30 for major FX pairs.
+- Leverage limit on CFD and Forex trading to 1:30 for major FX pairs.

 - Plus even less on non-majors, commodities, indices, share CFD and cryptocurrencies.
 The new rules also ban Binary Options outright, imposing new ruling on margin closing and mandatory negative balance protection for clients.